JuliaControl/DiscretePIDs.jl/README.md

 - The derivative term only acts on the (filtered) measurement and not the command signal.
 It is thus safe to pass step changes in the reference to the controller.
 The parameter $b$ can further be set to zero to avoid step changes in the control signal in response to step changes in the reference.
 - Bumpless transfer when updating `K` is realized by updating the state `I`.
 See the docs for `set_K!` for more details.
 - The total control signal $u(t)$ (PID + feedforward) is limited by the integral anti-windup.
 - The integrator is discretized using a forward difference (no direct term between the input and output through the integral state) while the derivative is discretized using a backward difference.
+This approximation has the advantage that it is always stable and that the sampled pole goes to zero when $T_d$ goes to zero.
+Tustin's approximation gives an approximation such that the pole instead goes to $z = −1$ as $T_d$ goes to zero.
 - This particular implementation of a discrete-time PID controller is detailed in Chapter 8 of [Wittenmark, Björn, Karl-Erik Årzén, and Karl Johan Åström.
 ‘Computer Control: An Overview’.
 IFAC Professional Brief.
 International Federation of Automatic Control, 2002](https://www.ifac-control.org/publications/list-of-professional-briefs/pb_wittenmark_etal_final.pdf/view).
 - When used with input arguments of standard types, such as `Float64` or `Float32`, the controller is guaranteed not to allocate any memory or contain any dynamic dispatches.
 This analysis is carried out in the tests, and is performed using [AllocCheck.jl](https://github.com/JuliaLang/AllocCheck.jl).